-Welcome to Ginger Marin’s StorytimeTheatre, the site for original stories, kids’stories, fairy tales, fables and imaginative literature.
+The site for Ginger Marin’s original stories, kids’stories, fairy tales, fables and imaginative literature.

 Before there was written language, there was verbal storytelling, where tales, legends and feats of glory were passed down verbally through generations.
 These types of stories were often accompanied by performance art where the storyteller acted out the elements of the tale.
 Eventually came written language in all its wondrous forms leading to books, plays and everything in between.

 Ginger Marin’s works are now being adapted into books which will be featured at this site.
 Her first piece of fiction is Adventures in Avalon.

 Ankita Shukla for Readers’ Favorite Says This About Adventures in Avalon

 Adventures in Avalon – An Offbeat & Quirky Adult Bedtime Story by Ginger Marin is a fast, humorous read.
 A journalist accidentally lands in a part of Middle America, known as Avalon, where the residents are cartoons.
 Well, for those cartoons, this journalist is an abnormal (and possibly evil) figure.
 In the hope of finding some sort of clue to return to his kind of people (i.e. normal human beings), she finds The Avalon Defense Department.
 However, instead of getting any help, she gets a clear idea that she is not welcome in this place.
 Fortunately, she comes across the editor of Avalon Press, who allows her to stay in the newspaper office.
 This is where she reads about various — and quite strange to say the least — cases that occurred in Avalon.
 For instance, Avalon Defense Department Solves Penis and Nut Case, and The Case of the Missing Haunted Mobile Home.